apburt/treeseg/doc/tutorial_preprocessing.md

 In this tutorial we only consider preprocessing lidar data stored in RIEGL's RXP data stream format, to the abovedescribed expected tiled PCD format.
 However, various open-source tools are available for converting lidar data in other formats (e.g., LAS).

-The lidar data downloaded during the previous step are preprocessed using the rxp2pcd executable.
+The raw lidar data downloaded during the previous step (i.e., option 1) are preprocessed using the rxp2pcd executable.
 The overall x-y limits of the tiles are defined by the coordinates of a bounding box, which here, we want dictated by the plot boundaries, which can be approximated from the scan locations via the transformation matrices in ./treeseg_tutorial/data/matrix/ using plotcoords:

 ```
 cd ../processing/;